/v0 for raw HTTP and reference context.

 Submit the signed input to The TypeScript client uses a one-hour default permit lifetime through

-POST /v0/agreements/{id}/input.computeDefaultDeadlineSeconds().
+POST /v0/agreements/{id}/input.
+The request body does not carry a separate chainId; the API uses the deployed agreement record.
+When constructing the EIP-712 signature, use the record’s chainId in the typed-data domain and connect your RPC client to that same chain.computeDefaultDeadlineSeconds().
 Use a shorter deadline if your integration requires a tighter replay window, and regenerate the signature whenever the deadline expires.Understand the input record

 Read input history